Dvogonen/cyclop_plus/README.md

 ![ICSP pin header](/images/pcb_icsp.jpg)
 The top left pin is VCC.

+###Attach an OLED display(optional)
-- Optionally connect an OLED 128x64 screen with I2C interface to the I2C pins (Ground, VCC, SCL, SDA).
+- Solder an OLED 128x64 screen with I2C interface to the I2C pins (Ground, VCC, SCL, SDA).
 ![128x64 OLED with I2C interface](/images/oled.jpg)
 These little display modules where popularized by Adafruit.
 They are very common today and clones from various producers are sold on ebay for around 5$.
+Do not buy one of the two-colored ones.
+You want a black and white display without any missing lines (the two-colored displays have slight space between the two color fields).
 Please note that you want a display with 4 pins.
 These use the I2C interface.
 You can not use the 6 pin variants.
 There are several pads available on the board, so you do not have to solder to the processor legs.
 The board designer was kind enough to add three pads just to the left of display contact that are (from the left) Ground, SDA and SCL.